pranavgupte/PGWeekDaySlider/README.md

 ```
 ##Customization

-In PGWeekDaySliderView.m the color for selection, non-selection and fonts can be changed as below.
+In PGWeekDaySliderView.m the color for selection, non-selection and fonts can be changed as below

 ```objective-c
     //set color for week day text/font